Insurance RequirementsWe require that everyone who travels with us have supplemental insurance.

 Where to Obtain Supplemental Insurance

-Squaremouth is a comprehensive website that sells many different insurance policies and to lets you filter based on your needs to compare different policies.
-Here is a very helpful link to help you purchase a policy that could cover your trip if you have to cancel your trip due to COVID:
+Squaremouth is a comprehensive website that sells many different insurance policies and lets you filter based on your needs to compare different policies.

 Once you are ready to start looking for a policy, click “Start a New Search” and answer their initial questions as fits your personal needs.